Volume 67, Issue 2

 So You Think You Can Cook?

-Earlier this year, a team of GHS providers participated in the “So You Think You Can Cook Chili Cook-Off,” a fundraiser for the S.C.
+Earlier this year, a team of Prisma Health providers participated in the “So You Think You Can Cook Chili Cook-Off,” a fundraiser for the S.C.
 School for the Deaf and the Blind.
 Troy Beavers, MD, at Pediatric Associates–Spartanburg, developed the recipe for the team’s green chili.
 Over $116,000 was raised—a 62 percent increase from 2016!
 More than $45,000 of that figure came through an online competition.
-GHS was a sponsor of the event.
+Prisma Health was a sponsor of the event.

 USC’s Newest Fans Get Team Colors

-University of South Carolina School of Medicine Greenville students delivered baby items to GHS hospitals in support of the USC men’s and women’s basketball teams competing during the last weekend of the NCAA College Basketball Championships.
+University of South Carolina School of Medicine Greenville students delivered baby items to Prisma Health hospitals in support of the USC men’s and women’s basketball teams competing during the last weekend of the NCAA College Basketball Championships.
 (Parents could decline the apparel if they chose.)

 Meredith McGinnis, Editor